isblab/Integrative_docking_benchmark/installation.md

 * `stepSize`: step size of sampling, smaller corresponds to finer sampling (and slower sampling procedure).
 We have set it to 5 A. If you dont get enough models satisfying crosslinks, you can consider halving the step size.

 [Constraint]
-* `activeUpperDelta`: #TODO is this correct? update to latest. change the upper limit to 32 or 20 here based on the crosslinker length.
+* `activeUpperDelta`: parameter to set the upper bound on the crosslink distance.
+We have set it to 32 or 20, based on the crosslinker length.
+* `activeUpperLambda`: parameter to set the upper bound on the crosslink distance.
+We have set it to 0.
+* `activeLowerDelta`: parameter to set the lower bound on the crosslink distance.
+We have set it to 0.
+* `activeLowerLambda`: parameter to set the lower bound on the crosslink distance.
+We have set it to 2.
 * `crossLinkCount`: total count of cross links in input file.
-* `crossLinkSatisfyThres`:  #TODO explanation is not clear. threshold of taking a configuration into account.
-If no configuration has this many cross links feasible, no configuration will be stored.
-Left to 3 for all the benchmark cases.
+* `crossLinkSatisfyThres`:  threshold for the number of crosslinks to be satisfied by a configuration.
+We have set it to n-2 where n is the number of crosslinks.
 * `crossLinks`: list of all cross links in the form of {A1, B1, A2, B2, ...} corresponding to cross link file you sent me before.
-* `activeLowerLambda`:  #TODO is this correct? update to latest. lower bound on the crosslink distance.
-* `smartCrossLinkMode`:  #TODO say what you set it to; mention that you can keep the default. number of intermediate walls between the maximum and minimum crosslink distance.
+* `smartCrossLinkMode`: number of walls between the maximum and minimum crosslink distance.
+We have set it to 2 (default), i.e., two walls corresponding to the upper and lower bound on crosslink distance.
+You can increase this value to introduce intermediate walls or keep the default.

 #TODO what about upperlamda, lowerdelta: have all 4.
 Say the default.

 ### Run command